derynj/kross-hugo-starter/content/about/_index.md

 I am passionate about building engaging website's that captivate a users experience.

+I can build simple brochure website's to a fully fledged eCommerce solution based on your project brief.

-My website developer journey began when working at a stock advisory firm and then for a few web agencies for clients such as FortyWinks, Westpac and Porsche.
+My website developer journey began when working at a stock advisory firm and then from their, a few web agencies for clients such as FortyWinks, Westpac and Porsche.

 Get in touch with me for your next website development tasks!